isomerpages/govtech-gobusiness-main/pages/epjs/recruit-talent/employment-support-for-ex-offenders.md

 ### How does it benefit employers:

-<ul><li>- Gain access to an alternative pool of productive and committed workers through job-matching services by YRSG.<br></li><li>Benefit from career retention support by YRSG career coaches to support employers and help ex-offenders stay in employment.</li></ul>
+<ul><li> Gain access to an alternative pool of productive and committed workers through job-matching services by YRSG.<br></li><li>Benefit from career retention support by YRSG career coaches to support employers and help ex-offenders stay in employment.</li></ul>

 ---